 - On July 1, 2014, Yannick Alléno took over Pavillon Ledoyen in Paris, where he opened Alléno Paris; seven months later, it was awarded three MICHELIN stars.

 - In 2015, he was chosen as chef of the year by both Andrew Harper and Gault&Millau.

-- In 2017, the restaurant Alléno Courchevel (Le 1947 at Cheval Blanc) was rewarded with a third Michelin star.
-A supreme and historic distinction for the chef who from now on, holds two restaurants with three Michelin stars.
+- In 2017, his restaurant Le 1947 at Cheval Blanc in Courchevel was rewarded with a third MICHELIN star.
+A supreme and historic distinction for the chef who from now on, holds two restaurants with three MICHELIN stars.